This Month At The Waterworks

 With this initial musician announcement, the Gamble Rogers Folk Festival celebrates the festival's namesake, the beloved Florida troubadour Gamble Rogers, whose legacy continues to inspire generations of musicians, storytellers, and folk enthusiasts.

-Are you a vendor interested in selling at next year's festival?
-Apply today!
+Are you a vendor interested in selling your handmade items and other unique goods at the

 As the oldest music festival in St. Johns County, we are ever grateful to YOU, our longtime and dedicated supporters to help us keep this important and fulfilling musical legacy alive and well.